quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 :p What are the reflection rules for Face-Centered Cubic (FCC) crystal structures?
 ??x
-The reflections present in FCC crystals occur when \(h\), \(k\), and \(l\) are all odd or all even.
+The reflections present in FCC crystals occur when $h $, $ k $, and$ l$ are all odd or all even.
 This means that planes with indices such as 111, 200, 220, 311, 222, and 400 contribute to the diffraction pattern.

 ```java
 // Pseudocode to determine if a reflection is present in FCC structure